Work with us

 - Demonstrated success in securing major donations from philanthropic bodies, foundations, major investors and the corporate sector

 - Proven experience with developing fundraising/business strategy

-- Proven experience in revenue reporting
+- Proven experience in managing budgets and revenue reporting

 - Ability and enthusiasm for networking with highly developed relationship management skills